Sexually Transmitted and Blood Borne Infections (STBBI) prevention guide

 - People who use drugs

-- People from countries where HIV, hepatitis B (HBV) or hepatitis C (HCV) are endemic
+- People from countries where rates of infection with HIV, hepatitis B virus (HBV) or hepatitis C virus (HCV) are elevated

 - People engaged in the sale or the purchase of sex

-Healthcare professionals should discuss sexual health and STBBIs with everyone as part of routine care rather than making assumptions about sexual activity or behaviours.
+Health professionals should discuss sexual health and STBBI with everyone as part of routine care rather than making assumptions about sexual activity or behaviours.
 For example, older adults, people with physical or intellectual disabilities, people in long-term relationships and youth may all benefit from discussions about sexual health and STBBI prevention.

-- Accelerating our response: Government of Canada five-year action plan on sexually transmitted and blood-borne infections
+- Government of Canada's sexually transmitted and blood-borne infections (STBBI) action plan 2024-2030

 - At a glance: Prevention of sexually transmitted and blood borne infections among ethnocultural communities